 The recent COVID-19 pandemic has led to a global health crisis of unprecedented proportions.
 As nations around the world are struggling to control the spread of the pandemic, it has become clear that access to sufficient and affordable medication and health care equipment would be crucial in overcoming the crisis.
-However, medications are often the subject of patents which enable a patent owner to restrict the exploitation, use, distribution and sale of medications.
+However, medications are often the subject of patents which enable a patent owner to restrict the exploitation, use, distribution, and sale of medications.
 A very pertinent question arises: Should patent rights be strictly enforced in light of the pandemic?

-Patent protection in Malaysia is governed by the Patents Act 1983 and a patent gives its owner (i.e. the patent holder) an exclusive right to exclude others from making, using, selling and importing an innovative invention for a period of time.
-In this situation, a patent owner is granted a monopoly in respect of its invention and is entitled to dictate the manner in which the invention is used, including control of the prices of and the quantity in which an invention is sold.
+Patent protection in Malaysia is governed by the Patents Act 1983 and a patent gives its owner (i.e. the patent holder) and exclusive right to exclude others from making, using, selling, and importing an innovative invention for a period of time.
+In this situation, a patent owner is granted a monopoly in respect of its invention and is entitled to dictate the manner in which the invention is used, including control of the prices and the quantity in which an invention is sold.

-Despite all efforts being made to face the COVID-19 crisis head on, the sudden surge in demand for medication and health care equipment has left many without life-saving equipment as manufacturers around the world struggle to cope.
-This has led to certain actions being taken in the race against time to contain the virus and to save lives, which could, unfortunately lead to patent infringement.
+Despite all efforts being made to face the COVID-19 crisis head-on, the sudden surge in demand for medication and health care equipment has left many without life-saving equipment as manufacturers around the world struggle to cope.
+This has led to certain actions being taken in the race against time to contain the virus and to save lives, which could, unfortunately, lead to patent infringement.

 POTENTIAL CASE FOR PATENT INFRINGEMENT

 A recent report disclosed that a hospital in Brescia, Northern Italy, was forced to enlist the assistance of engineers to digitally design and produce a valve for its respirators using 3D printing technology because the hospital was unable to obtain replacement valves from their usual supply chain.
 However, this was conducted without the patent owner’s permission.
-As a result, there has been reports of a patent infringement lawsuit being threatened.
+As a result, there have been reports of a patent infringement lawsuit being threatened.
 Although the patent owner ultimately denied having issued a threat, this shows that the actions of the engineers could arguably risk exposure to a patent infringement lawsuit despite being commendable in saving lives.

 Many would opine that it may seem unfair that there has been infringing use even though the unauthorized use was for saving lives, it cannot be denied that a patent owner is entitled to a monopoly for the invention.

 However, having said that, if patent rights are strictly enforced even in times of crisis, the resulting consequences could prove to be in dire need.
 For example, the strict enforcement of a patent in relation to a drug or a vaccine against the COVID-19 virus could lead to the death of many who could not afford the same.
 Developers and manufacturers are forced to then find alternatives to life-saving equipment and health care products for fear of a potential infringement lawsuit.
-Further, hospitals and clinics would also be faced with shortages in medication or equipment as they struggle to cope with a resistless number of patient, leading to a decrease in a hospital’s overall treatment capacity and potential failure in curbing the spread of the virus.
+Further, hospitals and clinics would also be faced with shortages in medication or equipment as they struggle to cope with a resistless number of patients, leading to a decrease in a hospital’s overall treatment capacity and potential failure in curbing the spread of the virus.

 Therefore, this is a clear indication that a balance is required between the rights of a patent owner and the need to save lives and manage a crisis.
 Profit-making should not be prioritized over societal interest in addressing a crisis such as the COVID-19 pandemic.
 Such an issue would put our morality as humans into perspective.
 As such, this begs the question of whether and when rights granted by patents should be “relaxed”?